Health and safety measures continue on campus

-- If more than 90 days have passed since your positive COVID-19 result, you should isolate and take a test.
+- If more than 90 days have passed since your positive COVID-19 result, you should stay home and take a test.

 - Less than 30 days since your positive COVID-19 result, no additional COVID-19 isolation is required.

-If you are a household close contact of a positive case:
+If you are a household close contact of a positive case and have no symptoms:

-- If you have recovered from COVID-19 in the past 90 days and have completed your self-isolation period, you are not required to self-isolate as a close contact if you are not experiencing symptoms.
+- If you have recovered from COVID-19 in the past 90 days, you do not need to stay home as a close contact if you are not experiencing symptoms.

 - You should self-monitor for symptoms for 10 days.
-If you become symptomatic, you must isolate and book a test.
+If you become symptomatic, you should stay home and book a test.

-Resources — for students who need to self-isolate
+Resources for students who need to stay home due to COVID-19

-- Students in living situations with shared bathrooms and kitchens who are required to self-isolate for any reason should ensure they wear a mask when transiting to and from communal areas.
-They should also follow good hygiene practices, including washing hands after using the washroom, and sanitizing surfaces before and after use with cleaning products.
+- Students in living situations with shared bathrooms and kitchens who are required to stay home due to illness or a positive test result should wear a mask when transiting to and from communal areas.
+They should also follow good hygiene practices, including washing hands after using the washroom and sanitizing surfaces before and after use with cleaning products.

-Students in need of supplies or items are encouraged to contact local pharmacies with delivery options, and to reach out to non-isolating friends who may be able to safely deliver supplies.
+Students in need of supplies or items are encouraged to contact local pharmacies with delivery options and to reach out to friends who may be able to safely deliver supplies.

 Off-campus students can place orders for meal and grocery deliveries through local restaurants and grocery stores.
 The Sackville Food Bank (536-4164) is available confidentially to anyone experiencing food insecurity.